openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 ![github apps rerun check](/images/github-apps-rerun-checks.png)

+## GitOps commands

+The GitOps commands are a way to trigger Pipelines-as-Code actions via comments on a `Pull Request` or comment on a `Push`ed commit.

-### GitOps command on pull or merge request
+### GitOps commands on Pull Requests

-If you are targeting a push, pull or merge request you can use `GitOps` comment inside your pull request, to restart all or specific Pipelines.

-For example, you want to restart all your pipeline you can add a comment starting with `/retest` and all PipelineRun attached to that pull or merge request will be restarted :
+When you are on a Pull Request you may want to restart all your pipelineruns you can add a comment starting with `/retest` and all PipelineRuns attached to that pull request will be restarted :

 Example :